MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/crebarctrl-class.md

 ### <a name="parameters"></a>Parametri

-*uRiga*<br/>
+*uRow*<br/>
-Indice in base zero della banda per la cui altezza verrà recuperata.
+Indice in base zero della banda per cui viene recuperata l'altezza.

 ### <a name="return-value"></a>Valore restituito